fosslight/fosslight-guide-en/scanner/2_dependency.md

 | Manifest file   | package.json | requirements.txt | pom.xml | build.gradle | pubspec.yaml | Podfile   | gradlew |

 In other words, the input directory('-p' option) should be designated as the top directory of the project where the package manager's manifest file exists as above.
 The manifest file of android project is 'build.gradle' as same as the gradle project.
-But for differenciating with other java projects, it checks 'gradlew' files.
+But for differentiating with other java projects, it checks 'gradlew' files.

 ## 📁 Result

 FOSSLight Dependency Scanner creates the result file that has xlsx extension (Microsoft Excel file).

-It prints the OSS information based on manifest file(package.json, pom.xml) of dependencies (including transitive dependenices).
+It prints the OSS information based on manifest file(package.json, pom.xml) of dependencies (including transitive dependencies).
 For a unique OSS name, OSS name is printed such as (package_manager):(oss name) or (group id):(artifact id).

 | Package manager                | OSS Name                 | Download Location                                                                                  | Homepage                                            |